nhsconnect/FHIR-CDS/pages/explore/api_post_service_definition.md

  </tr>
 </table>

-## ServiceDefinition $evaluate parameters of note ##
+## ServiceDefinition $evaluate parameter of note ##
 Parameters passed in the `ServiceDefinition` $evaluate operation of particular significance to implementers are noted below:

 ### inputData element ###
 The input data are the triage journey data for the decision.
 The EMS will populate this element with all assertions collected in a particular triage journey and any other assertions considered to be of relevance.
 The CDSS is obliged to consider anything carried in the `ServiceDefinition` dataRequirement element, but can ignore resources posted in inputData which are not in the dataRequirement element.
-In particular, where there are 'branching' or bundled `ServiceDefinition`s within a single journey, the last `ServiceDefinition` will have all assertions passed in inputData from prior `ServiceDefinition`s.
+In particular, where there are 'branching' or bundled `ServiceDefinitions` within a single journey, the last `ServiceDefinition` will have all assertions passed in inputData from prior `ServiceDefinitions`.
 This may or may not affect the population of the result element in `GuidanceResponse` created by the CDSS.

 ## Response from CDSS ##